 How will I know if I’m being discriminated against?

 If you suspect you are being treated unfairly as a result of being pregnant, you have the right to question why.
 If you suspect it is because of your pregnancy, rather than your work performance, there are formal means you can pursue.

 Many pregnant women feel anxious that by raising their concerns, they could potentially make their situation worse.
 But it is worth remembering that you are protected by Commonwealth Law and employers have certain conditions under which they must comply to ensure they are abiding by the law.

 What can I do If I’m experiencing pregnancy discrimination?

 - Check the Australian Human Rights Commission to become familiar with your rights.
-If you would like to discuss your concerns ring: The Complaint information Line at The Australian Human Rights Commission on 1300 656 419.

 - In addition to federal legislation, each state can differ slightly in terms of offering additional protection during pregnancy.
 Individual workplace agreements must comply with the federal laws but may also offer extra rights.